purboday/ImageInspector.jl/README.md

 The `ImageIspector` package contains some simple functions to load and plot an array of images in a grid either in grayscale or color.
 The examples directory contains example usage of the package, the test diectory contains some unit tests.

-The MLDataSets pacage is used to load sample data sets.
+The MLDataSets package is used to load sample data sets.